We found this sign at about 5 miles into the trail.

 Looking west toward Agassiz Peak.

 Agassiz Peak 12,428', a better view of the cliffbands.

-The little white pointy rock on the right is the two pillars to which
+The little white pointy rock on the right is the two pillars to which you must pass.

 East Morat Lake and West Morat Lake.